JoseFilipeFerreira/thonkbar/README.md

 docking_mode = normal|force
 ```

+`note:` to add fallback fonts just add more lines in the format above (up to a
+maximum of 5)

 ### 📡 Create and Update blocks

 To create a block you just need to add a line in one of the following formats: